laurensdewaele/tenso-mobile-app/app/lib/notes.md

   if you want every widget to have it's own viewModel and not depend on others.
   It gets messy real fast with Provider lol.
   Bloc would have been better.
+- Add custom board
 - Add board selection.
 Only beastmaker1000 atm.
 - Implement a feedback button.
 - When changing the model => workouts will be lost because the parsing will fail.
 Make sure there's a mapping mechanism in place.

 ### Medium prio

-- Animated logo!
-- Copy workout, on compeleted as in the overview on long press and copy the workout and add - copy to the name
-- Add custom board
+- Nice logo (animated)!
 - Review app on smaller and larger screens.
-- Validation needs to be on input field itself, not triggered on every input
-- ShouldLooseFocus stream controller onto Provider.
 - Add open crimp

 ### Small prio

+- Validation needs to be on input field itself, not triggered on every input
+- Copy workout, on compeleted as in the overview on long press and copy the workout and add - copy to the name
 - Adjust sounds of countdown / female/male voice that counts down.
-- Think about a nice congratulations animation / screen.
+- Animate congratulations screen.
 - Set reminder for workout.
-- menu not visible by default on non-first app launch ever.
 - styles trough Provider instead of globals
-- Mutliple grades
-- Tests :D
+- Tests
 - Add info button on most elements
 - Stop all globals (singletons as well).
 Do I have any? => styles
 - Check out perf.
-- Refactor keyboard screen.
-Now code is duplicated across settings screen and new workout.
-- Unhandled exception when rapidly closing and opening an accordion on the overview page.
-  [VERBOSE-2:ui_dart_state.cc(157)] Unhandled Exception: This ticker was canceled: Ticker(created by _WorkoutOverviewCardState#45ee2(lifecycle view_models: created))
-  null

 ## Errors